aonufrei/java-lambda-doc/java-lambdas.md

 }
 ```

-## Constructor Method references
+## Constructor Method References

-Constructor, in general, is just a method, that accepts parameters and return the instance of the class it was created in.
+Constructor, in general, is just a method that accepts parameters and returns the instance of the class it was created in.

 For example, we have the following class: